vorhey/code-bridge.nvim/README.md

 - `:CodeBridgeDiffStaged`:
   - Sends staged changes: output of `git diff --cached`.

+- `:CodeBridgeCursorDiagnostic`:
+  - Sends current cursor position with any diagnostics at that line.
+  - Format: `@path/to/file#L42` with diagnostic messages if present.

 - `:CodeBridgeUse`:
   - With `<provider>` arg: switch the active provider immediately.
   - Without args: open a popup picker that lists configured providers and the current one.